-- growth in our portfolio from property development and redevelopments, - growth in our same-center portfolio, and - expansion of our portfolio through property acquisitions.
+- growth in our portfolio from property development and redevelopments, - · growth in our same-center portfolio, and - expansion of our portfolio through property acquisitions.

 Our properties are predominately located in densely populated, affluent areas with high barriers to entry which allow us to take advantage of redevelopment opportunities that enhance our operating performance through renovation, expansion, reconfiguration, and/or retenanting.
 We evaluate our properties on an ongoing basis to identify these types of opportunities.
-In 2012, we expect to have redevelopment projects stabilizing with projected costs of approximately \$57 million.
+In 2012, we expect to have redevelopment projects stabilizing with projected costs of approximately \$55 million.

 Additionally, we continue to invest in the development at Assembly Row which is a long-term development project we expect to be involved in over the coming years.
-The carrying value of the development portion of this project at March 31, 2012 is approximately \$155 million.
+The carrying value of the development portion of this project at June 30, 2012 is approximately \$158 million.
 The project currently has zoning entitlements to build 2.3 million square feet of commercial-use buildings, 2,100 residential units, and a 200 room hotel.
 In December 2011, we entered into agreements with AvalonBay Communities ("AvalonBay") for a portion of the first phase of residential and retail development at Assembly Row which will include 575 residential units (by AvalonBay) and approximately 323,000 square feet of retail space.
 The Massachusetts Bay Transit Authority (MBTA) will also construct the new orange line T-Stop at the property.
 Construction commenced during first quarter 2012 and we expect the first phase to be stabilized in 2015.
 We will also continue our infrastructure work during 2012.
-We expect to invest between \$20 million and \$40 million in 2012, net of expected public funding.
+We expect to invest between \$25 million and \$35 million in 2012, net of expected public funding.

 We continue our predevelopment work related to the long-term redevelopment of Mid-Pike Plaza in Rockville, Maryland, which will be renamed Pike & Rose, a long-term, multi-phased, mixed-use project.
 The property currently has zoning entitlements to build 1.7 million square feet of commercial-use buildings and 1,583 residential units.
-Phase I of Pike & Rose involves demolition of roughly 25% of the existing GLA at Mid-Pike Plaza and construction of 493 residential units, 151,000 square feet of retail space and 79,000 square of office space.
-We expect construction of Phase I to commence in mid-2012 with stabilization in 2015/2016.
-We expect to invest between \$40 million and \$60 million in 2012.
+Phase I of Pike & Rose involves demolition of roughly 25% of the existing gross leasable area at Mid-Pike Plaza (which was completed during the second quarter 2012) and construction of 493 residential units, 151,000 square feet of retail space and 79,000 square of office space.
+Construction of Phase I will commence in the third quarter 2012 with stabilization in 2015/2016.
+We expect to invest between \$45 million and \$55 million in 2012.